All Products

 No

-Specifies whether to end the current scope.
+Specifies whether the state is the terminal state of the current scope.

 true